Nate2784/School-Acceptance-List/README.md

   -- to do that open your terminal and type 'pip install PyQt5'

 the above guide will only work  on WINDOWS devices!

-on mac devices u can do so by downloading python on your system and installing the library PyQt5 on your device thanks.